Popmotion/popmotion/docs/api/animation/keyframes.md

 - `values: number[]`: An array of numbers to animate between.
 - `duration?: number = 300`: The total duration of the animation in milliseconds.
-- `ease?: Easing[]`: An array of easing functions for each generated tween.
+- `ease?: Easing | Easing[]`: An array of easing functions for each generated tween, or a single easing function applied to all tweens.
 This array should be `values.length - 1`.
-Defaults to an array of `easeOut`.
+Defaults to `easeOut`.
 - `times?: number[]`: An array of numbers between `0` and `1`, representing `0` to `duration`, that represent at which point each number should be hit.
 Defaults to an array of evenly-spread durations will be calculated.

 ### Tween props